wyomingw4w/wyomingw4w.org/_pages/resources.md

 Rights Action League and subsequently to NARAL Pro-Choice America.
-NARAL works to protect and expand reproductive freedom across the United States through lobbying and using the political process to advance good ideas to protect women's freedom and fight back against ideas that threaten women's privacy.
+NARAL works to protect and expand reproductive freedom across the United States through lobbying and using the political process to advance good ideas to protect individual freedom and fight back against ideas that threaten individual privacy.

 NARAL's Wyoming affiliate is [NARAL Pro-Choice Wyoming](https://www.prochoicewyoming.org/).
 NARAL Pro-Choice Wyoming provides critical watch-dogging and lobbying in Wyoming's legislature and throughout the state. **If you want to stay informed on pending issues or support pro-choice lobbying in Wyoming**, please consider becoming a member of NARAL Pro-choice Wyoming.

 ### National Network of Abortion Funds

-The [National Network of Abortion Funds](https://abortionfunds.org/) (NNAF) is the "hub" of individual abortion funds such as Women for Women, creating opportunities for funds to share their work, to learn from each other, and to support each other, wherever they were located.
+The [National Network of Abortion Funds](https://abortionfunds.org/) (NNAF) is the "hub" of individual abortion funds such as Chelsea's Fund, creating opportunities for funds to share their work, to learn from each other, and to support each other, wherever they were located.
 NNAF includes nearly 100 abortion funds in the United States, Mexico, Canada, and the United Kingdom.
-The Network also includes one international Internet-based abortion fund that helps women who live in countries where access to abortion care is severely limited or illegal.
-NNAF educates legislators, the White House, the national media, and the public about the particular barriers to abortion for low-income women, immigrant women, Native and indigenous women, minors, women in prison, and rural and urban women working at the national level to fight against unjust policies like the Hyde Amendment that interfere with low-income women's access to abortion care. **Chelsea's Fund is a proud NNAF affiliate.**
+The Network also includes one international Internet-based abortion fund that helps individuals who live in countries where access to abortion care is severely limited or illegal.
+NNAF educates legislators, the White House, the national media, and the public about the particular barriers to abortion for low-income individuals, immigrants, Native and indigenous people, minors, individuals in prison, and rural and urban individuals.
+They work at the national level to fight against unjust policies like the Hyde Amendment that interfere with low-income individuals' access to abortion care. **Chelsea's Fund is a proud NNAF affiliate.**

 ### Planned Parenthood